arunofhyd/PinkDays/README.md

 </p>

 <p align="center">
-A simple, private, and beautiful period tracker that runs entirely in your browser.
+A simple, private, and beautiful period tracker that runs locally on your device.
 </p>

 ✨ **Features**